btoll/stymie-js/README.md

 ### Security Features

-- Uses GPG/PGP public-key cryptography to encrypt each file.
+- Uses GPG/PGP public-key cryptography to encrypt all files, both entries and configs.
 - Uses OS-level permissions-based access control so only the user can view and list the password files.
 - Uses the [shred] utility to overwrite the password file in place (including a final pass of zeroes to hide the shredding) before unlinking.
-- Does not leave any swap files or backups during or after editing.
+- Does not leave any swap files or backups during or after editing (Vim).

 ### Installation